 Rates issued by federal agencies will almost always be final or provisional.
 However, if your organization has formally notified a federal or state agency of your eligibility and intent to use the 10-percent of MTDC rate, select Other - 10%.
 If your organization has a predetermined or fixed rate, select those options accordingly.
-If a state rate indicates a term that is not listed here select Other and notify your Portfolio Manager or Competition contact person from the applicable Notice.
+If a state rate indicates a term that is not listed here select Other.
 Additional rate status options may be added as needed.